mel-langhoff/relational_rails/docs/user_stories.md

 When I click the link
 I should be taken to the `album` index page where I no longer see that album Extensions

 [ ] done

-Extension 1: Sort artists by Number of albumren
+Extension 1: Sort artists by Number of albums

 As a visitor
 When I visit the artists Index Page
 Then I see a link to sort artists by the number of `album` they have When I click on the link
 I'm taken back to the artist Index Page where I see all of the artists in order of their count of `album` (highest to lowest) And, I see the number of albumren next to each artist name

-[ ] done
+[X] done

 Extension 2: Search by name (exact match)